CSE437s/semester-project-group-16/README.md

   <img src="./images/image2.png" alt="Image 2" width="200">
 </p>

 ### The posts page shows upcoming trips made by other drivers.
 You can filter posts by distance from a location, date, and trip category.
-You can make a new post with location suggestions.
+You can make a new post with MapBox API location suggestions.

 <br>
 <br>